wagood/laralist/README.md

 * [Dolby API SDK](https://github.com/andreia/php-sdk-dolby-api) Provides a PHP wrapper for [Dolby API](https://docs.dolby.io/).
 * [Facebook Graph PHP SDK](https://github.com/joelbutcher/facebook-php-graph-sdk) access the Facebook Platform from your PHP app.
 * [FilePond](https://pqina.nl/filepond/) JavaScript library to upload files.
 [Uploading Files in Laravel Using FilePond](https://laravel-news.com/laravel-filepond)

+* [Fresns](https://fresns.org/) Social Network Service Software.
+General-purpose community product designed for cross-platform, and supports flexible and diverse content forms.
+It conforms to the trend of the times, satisfies a variety of operating scenarios, is more open and easier to re-development.

 * [Inertia.js](https://inertiajs.com/) allow to create modern single-page React, Vue, and Svelte apps using classic server-side routing.
 Works with any backend — tuned for Laravel.
 * Tectalic [OpenAI](https://tectalic.com/apis/openai/docs/php) REST API Client s a package that provides a convenient and straightforward way to interact with the OpenAI API from your PHP application.
 * [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/) These cheat sheets were created by various application security professionals who have expertise in specific topics.